 Coming off an impressive 2021, which resulted in over 150 specialty transactions and represented roughly an 8% consolidation of specialty agents and brokers, 2022 continues this strong trend of deal activity through October.
 The top ten buyers of specialty firms accounted for 65.3% of all announced transactions observed.

 Notable transactions in October and November:

 - October 3: Novatae Risk Group announced that it acquired Hawkeye Wholesale Insurance Services, Inc. (Hawkeye).
 Hawkeye is a managing general agent and wholesale broker based in Washington.
-The firm has a niche focus in underwriting policies for habitational, contractors’ liability, and lessors’ risk.
+The firm has a niche focus on underwriting policies for habitational, contractors’ liability, and lessors’ risk.

 - November 1: Novatae Risk Group acquired MarketScout Corp (MarketScout).
-Based in Dallas, TX, MarketScout is a platform MGA specializing in private client solutions, health care, fine art and workers’ compensation.
+Based in Dallas, TX, MarketScout is a platform MGA specializing in private client solutions, health care, fine art, and workers’ compensation.

 - November 2: Specialty Program Group announced its acquisition of Catapult Insurance Solutions, LLC (Catapult).
 Catapult is a privately held MGA and wholesale broker that provides residential homebuilders and contractors with insurance solutions for general liability, umbrella, builder’s risk, contractor’s equipment, and workers’ compensation.
-Catapult is also a Lloyd’s coverholder and has infrastructure in place to accommodate program incubation and development.
+Catapult is also a Lloyd’s coverholder and has an infrastructure in place to accommodate program incubation and development.